cppservergit/cppserver-docs/security-check.md

 Events:                <none>
 ```

+Canonical's official Ubuntu 22.04 LTS docker image is the base image of CPPServer's container image, we keep it up-to-date whenever we update CPPServer's image on Docker Hub.

 ## Step 3: Generate configuration audit report

 This is the most interesting report, because it does verify Kubernetes-specific security checks.